 The damages for a wrongful death case, which are outlined in Florida Statutes section 768.21, allow for the surviving family to receive the following:

-If the loss was a child, the parents and family can sue for mental and emotional pain and suffering
+- If the loss was a child, the parents and family could sue for mental and emotional pain and suffering

 Should you get an attorney involved?

 At The Lopez Law Group, we understand that a wrongful death claim comes during a time in your life when you are grieving and struggling to cope with an unfathomable loss.
 Our compassionate team will work diligently to help you understand the process of filing a wrongful death suit with the understanding that no amount of monetary compensation can restore the loss you have suffered.

 Wrongful death cases are very complex and can get very confusing very quickly to a layperson.
 Additionally, wrongful death claims typically operate on the premise of quality over quantity of evidence.
 The credibility of provided proof is most important, which is why hiring legal representation will increase your chances of ensuring a successful claim.
 An attorney can make sure that the burden of proof is met and that the fatal accident was due to the defendant’s negligence.